I thought I would panic once submerged in water. And if I did what would happen to me?

 During the last dive of my course, I don’t want to come up.
 After all, there is still 80 bar in my tank, and when Erkan signals us to hold on to the rope and make our descent I want to stomp my feet and shout “I don’t want to go, I don’t want to go”.
 But there is no stomping feet under the sea, and back up we go.

 On the boat I feel inconsolable, like something precious has been taken away from me and not even the deliciously horrible banana cream cookies can help.
 I know I’m being dramatic, but I can’t help it, and the feeling stays.
 The next day is the first day I get to spend with my friend Julia since I have arrived and I should be excited about spending a day in paradise with one of my favorite people in the world, but when I see the longtail boat full of happy divers depart I just want to run after them.

-With that, it only takes me a couple of days, some emails, and a quick look at my account before it is decided: I have rescheduled my flights, booked an AOW (advanced open water) scuba diving in Thailand, and extended my stay for a holiday affair.
+With that, it only takes me a couple of days, some emails, and a quick look at my account before it is decided: I reschedule my flights, book an advance course for scuba diving in Thailand, and extend my stay for a holiday affair.
 I guess it must be underwater love…

 - If you decide to do a scuba diving course in Koh Tao ask if the dive shop can include accommodation for you.
 There is fierce competition on the island, and most offers will include a room or at least give you a significant discount.